JawaMoped - Technical

 Some information about the U.K. MoT annual test and how it applies to mopeds and lightweight motorcycles.

-A link to “Fred’s Guide” an excellent article with loads of information about moped repair, on the Moped Riders Association web site.
+A link to “Fred’s Guide” an excellent article with loads of information about moped repair on the Moped Riders Association web site.
+Click this for a printable pdf.

 An article from USA magazine Popular Mechanics from Oct.‘77 giving a guide to general moped servicing.
 I wouldn’t take any notice of their oil mix suggestion.